 - Should be measured urgently for patients who are thought to have ingested more than 125 mg/kg of aspirin as well as those who have taken methyl salicylate or salicylamide.

-- The sample should be taken at least 2 hours (symptomatic patients) or 4 hours (asymptomatic patients) following ingestion as it may take several hours for peak plasma concentrations to occur.
+- The sample should be taken at least two hours (symptomatic patients) or four hours (asymptomatic patients) following ingestion, as it may take several hours for peak plasma concentrations to occur.

-- A repeat sample should be taken after a further 2 hours because of the possibility of continuing absorption.
-Measurements should be repeated every 3 hours until concentrations are falling.
+- A repeat sample should be taken after a further two hours because of the possibility of continuing absorption.
+Measurements should be repeated every three hours until concentrations are falling.

-- Renal function and electrolytes, full blood count, coagulation studies (raised INR/PTR), urinary pH, and blood glucose.
+- Renal function and electrolytes, FBC, coagulation studies (raised INR/PTR), urinary pH, and blood glucose.

-- Plasma potassium should be checked every 3 hours and plasma potassium levels maintained at between 4.0-4.5 mmol/L.
+- Plasma potassium should be checked every three hours and plasma potassium levels maintained at between 4.0-4.5 mmol/L.